 “I had the opportunity to hear Alex speak at a conference, and I was just fascinated by his ability to think out of the box and take the treatment of pain into a results-oriented process,” Slattery says.
 “I think he is going to make a huge difference in the pain field.”

 Cahana has chosen to use Millennium’s non-conditional gift primarily to launch the Center for Pain Research on Impact, Measurement and Effectiveness (C-PRIME), directed by Dennis C. Turk, Ph.D., UW professor of medicine in the Department of Anesthesiology & Pain Medicine, and the John and Emma Bonica Endowed Chair in Anesthesiology and Pain Research.
 C-PRIME will conduct data-driven research comparing the effectiveness of different treatments to better inform clinical-care decisions, educational approaches and social policy related to the treatment of chronic pain.
-A major C-PRIME initiative that will be funded by Millennium’s gift is the development and implementation of a National Pain Registry that charts the progress of patients with persistent pain and their response to
+A major C-PRIME initiative that will be funded by Millennium’s gift is the development and implementation of a National Pain Registry that charts the progress of patients with persistent pain and their response to treatment alternatives.

 “I’m very excited about the work that C-PRIME is doing,” says Slattery.
 “Pain is the only discipline where doctors have no standardized procedures or tests.
 There’s no understanding of how to make educated decisions on the treatment of pain by actually tracking results.”